ashishthanki/MLProjects/README.md

 The datasets have allowed me to experiement with various Machine Learning tools and gain an intuition on how they work.

-Across the entire repos I have used:
+Across the entire repo I have applied:

 1. Fundamentals of Machine Learning Techniques:
 - Linear Regression